wisest-dev/wisest-dev-spring-boot-course/README.md

-# Training materials accompanying video course "Learn Spring Boot by Examining 10+ Practical Applications"
+# Training materials accompanying video course "Learn Spring Boot 4 by Examining Practical Applications"

+You can take my course from [Udemy](https://www.udemy.com/course/draft/6594639/?referralCode=C871DD0489D8D7B171B5) In the couse, I will walk you through all the applications of this repository.
+Each application introduces new Spring Boot concept so that you will get a complete overview of the capabilities of this library and how to utilize it the most efficient way.

 ## License
 Code in this repository is licensed under Attribution-NonCommercial-NoDerivatives 4.0 International license.